 SAIC accepts official scores from the Test of English as a Foreign Language (TOEFL), International English Language Testing System (IELTS), and Duolingo.
 The TOEFL Institution Code for SAIC is 1713.
 Please upload an unofficial copy of your test score results to the International Requirements section of the application form.

 Human Service Summary: Include a human service summary of relevant volunteer or employment experience that lists the name of each site, the type of setting, your role and responsibilities, dates of service, and total contact hours.
+Human Service is defined as sustained employment or volunteer experience working directly with participants (non-familial) in one or more human services settings.
+Experience in working with people in counseling, social services, recreation, or education programs is considered essential to preparation for graduate study in art therapy.
+Experience hours totaling 500 is considered a minimum, and strong candidates have in excess of 900 hours.
 This information will be entered into the Human Services form in your SlideRoom E-Portfolio.
 Please include total hours for all human service experience.

 Prerequisites: Applicants must demonstrate, through a transcript analysis, that they have completed 18 semester credit hours in a studio art course and 12 semester credits in psychology, including the following subjects: Abnormal psychology, Developmental psychology.
 An introductory art therapy course is strongly encouraged.

 The department conducts interviews by invitation only.
 Applicants who pass the preliminary review will be invited to schedule an interview in Mid-February.
 Notification will be sent by late January.
 For students at a distance or unable to travel, interviews may be conducted remotely.